HackYourFuture/JavaScript2/Week1/MAKEME.md

 • State
 ```

->[Here](/Week1/README.md) you find the readings you have to complete before the fourth lecture.
+>[Here](/Week2/README.md) you find the readings you have to complete before the second lecture.

 ## Step 0: Make a small dance
 Give yourself (or your neighbor) a little tap on the shoulder, you've made it to JS2! :muscle: